GinoBogo/g_fnn/README.md

 (6) $\ \ \ \ \frac{\partial z_{j}^{(k)}}{\partial w_{ij}^{(k)}} = y_{i}^{(k-1)}$

 (7) $\ \ \ \ \frac{\partial z_{j}^{(k)}}{\partial y_{i}^{(k-1)}} = w_{ij}^{(k)}$

+Their usefulness will be clear in the following sections.

 ### Activation Functions:
 Activation Functions are mathematical equations that determine the output of a neural network's node and introduce non-linearity, enabling the network to model complex data patterns.